Keywords

 The presence of the indeterminate ensures that classical ideals extend naturally into the Indeterminacy framework.

-14 An Indeterminacy field is An Indeterminacy algebraic structure where is a classical field and is the Indeterminacy indeterminate with .
+14 An Indeterminacy extension of a field is an Indeterminacy field is An Indeterminacy algebraic structure where is a classical field and is the Indeterminacy indeterminate with .
 It satisfies all field axioms extended with the Indeterminacy component.

 Although is a field, is not a field since and has no multiplicative inverse.
 Still, it is sometimes loosely designated the Indeterminacy field of rationales.